FSA calls for curbs on sale of exotic "UCIS" funds

-LONDON The FSA has widened its crackdown on unregulated investments in unusual assets such as crops and fine wines, saying they should not be promoted to retail investors because compensation for mis-selling may not be available.
+LONDON The Financial Services Authority has widened its crackdown on unregulated investments in unusual assets such as crops and fine wines, saying they should not be promoted to retail investors because compensation for mis-selling may not be available.

-The Financial Services Authority (FSA) published proposals on Wednesday to ban financial advisers from recommending so-called Unregulated Collective Investment Schemes (UCIS) and similar products to most ordinary retail investors in Britain after uncovering some mis-selling.
+The FSA published proposals on Wednesday to ban financial advisers from recommending so-called Unregulated Collective Investment Schemes (UCIS) and similar products to most ordinary retail investors in Britain after uncovering some mis-selling.

 Sales should be restricted to people who earn more than 100,000 pounds a year, have over 250,000 pounds to invest or have extensive experience in investing so they understand the risks, the watchdog proposed.